 HOW ARE MOST MA INJURY CASES RESOLVED?

 However, that probably won’t be necessary.
 Personal injury cases in Massachusetts are almost always settled by out-of-court negotiations, and very few cases actually go to trial.

 Still, if a defendant fails to offer a fair settlement, your attorney will take the case to court on your behalf.

-That’s why a victim of negligence needs a Boston personal injury attorney who is a trained and savvy negotiator as well as a skilled trial lawyer.
+That’s why a victim of negligence needs a personal injury attorney in Massachusetts who is a trained and savvy negotiator as well as a skilled trial lawyer.

 If you bring a personal injury lawsuit, and if the case goes to trial and you prevail, a damage award will be ordered.